yeungkaho/Swox/README.md

 # Swox
-A proxy server written in Swift.
+A lightweight proxy server written in Swift.

-Socks5 TCP connection and UDP ASSOCIATE are working now.

-Not implemented
-====
-- Socks authentication
+The only dependency is Apple's Network framework, for handling TCP and UDP connections.

+Roadmap
+===
+✅ Implemented 👷 WIP 🕒 Likely to add in future 🤔 Less likely to add in future 🤷‍♂️ Not going to happen
+- ✅ SOCKS5 CONNECT
-- UDP Fragmentation(probably not going to add)
+- ✅ SOCKS5 UDP ASSOCIATION
-- BIND(probably not going to add)

-TODO
-====
-- Username/password authentication
+- ✅ Customisable logging
+- ✅ HTTP Proxy
-- Packet sniffing
+- 👷 Packet sniffing
+- 🕒 Username/password authentication
-- Custom DNS server
+- 🕒 Custom DNS
-- Unit Tests
+- 🕒 Unit Tests
-- HTTP proxy
+- 🤔 Linux support(need to replace Network)
+- 🤷‍♂️ Other Socks authentication
+- 🤷‍♂️ UDP Fragmentation in SOCKS5 UDP ASSOCIATION
+- 🤷‍♂️ SOCKS5 BIND

 Example
 ====